1. The Lower Rhine

 (Hannes Martens und Josef Maria Lenzen, Landschaftsverband Rheinland: Rheinische Mundart, Anthologie 1979, Bonn, 1979, ISBN 3-7927-0460-9, Page 169)

 “weet” becomes “weeß” (“to know”) and “ut” becomes “uss” (“out”) although the Dutch –Lower Franconian “dat” and “op” are also present here as is the case generally in Middle Franconian.
 The Norf-dialect has also retained “lott” while further to the south in Cologne it is “loss” (“let”) and still has only personal pronouns in dative (“dech”) while further to the south the dialect of Cologne has already a distinction between accusative and dative as is the case in standard German.
-However, the texts from Büttgen and Norf would be fully comprehensible to both dialect speakers as is the case between Huels and Inrath above while that may not be the case further to the North or South demonstrating ones again the slow transition of the language.
+Place-name history indicates that the area around Norf-Rosellen must have been Lower Franconian speaking at one point, see further below.
+However, despite having the Benrath Line in between, the texts from Büttgen and Norf would be fully comprehensible to both dialect speakers as is the case between Huels and Inrath above while that may not be the case further to the North or South demonstrating ones again the slow transition of the language.

 Finally, the following poem by Hans Jonen (1892-1958) from Cologne is a good example of Middle Franconian in form of the Ripuarian-Cologne dialect: